stellar/stellar-cli/CONTRIBUTING.md

 #!/usr/bin/env bash
 export STELLAR_NETWORK=testnet
 ```
-Note that all of dependencies and configurations mentioned above is available only in your local development shell, not outside of it.
+Note that all of the dependencies and configurations mentioned above are available only in your local development shell, not outside of it.

 ### Minor Changes